 The most sensitive IR devices are based on photon detectors - i.e. compound semiconductors using II-VI, III-V and IV-VI compounds.
-The variable band gap $Hg{1-x}Cd_xTe$ (also called in short HgCdTe or MCT) has been undeniably the champion among the large variety of material systems, offering 2x up to 100x better detectivity levels in the MWIR and especially LWIR spectrum.
+The variable band gap Hg1-xCdxTe (also called in short HgCdTe or MCT) has been undeniably the champion among the large variety of material systems, offering 2x up to 100x better detectivity levels in the MWIR and especially LWIR spectrum.

-The are possible substitutes used in less demanding measurement applications - III-V compound semiconductor detectors.
-However, despite many years of development there have not been yet any commercially available detectors matching MCT detectors in terms of detectivity.
+There are possible substitutes used in less demanding measurement applications - III-V compound semiconductor detectors.
+However, despite many years of development there have not yet been any commercially available detectors matching MCT detectors in terms of detectivity.